The Dormition of the Mother of God

 Links provided for quick selection and ordering.

-of the All Holy and Blessed Virgin Mary, the Mother of God
+The Life of the Virgin Mary, the Theotokos

 Fr.
 Thomas Hopko on the Theotokos

 Fr.
 Thomas Hopko has delivered numerous lectures and podcasts on the Mother of God, many of which are thankfully featured on Ancient Faith Radio.